2025-26 Academic Catalog

 This course involves the examination of the education systems outside of the U.S., with particular attention to classrooms in the host country.
 (Same as EDE/EDS 4333)

-EDX 4353 Assistive Technology in Special Education: 3 hours.
+EDX 4353 Instructional and Assistive Technology: 3 hours.

-EDX 4413 Working with Families of Students with Disabilities: 3 hours.
+EDX 4413 Families and Professional Partnerships: 3 hours.

-Three hours lecture.
-A study of the development, goals, and objectives of family groups.
-A study of problems of families who have children with disabilities
+(Prerequisite: Education major or consent of instructor) Three hours lecture.
+A study of the development, goals, and objectives of organized parent education groups.
+A study of problems of parents of children who have disabilities

 EDX 4423 Teaching the Disadvantaged Child: 3 hours.